int128/kubectl-tree-e2e-test/README.md

 ![test-kubectl-plugin-with-cluster](test-kubectl-plugin-with-cluster.svg)

-The test runs on GitHub Actions [workflow](.github/workflows/test.yaml).
+The test runs on the GitHub Actions [workflow](.github/workflows/test.yaml).
 It installs Kind, krew and kubectl-tree.

 The test scenario is written in [Makefile](Makefile).
 It creates a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io) and deploy the [fixture](fixture.yaml).
-After deployment, it runs `kubectl tree` and check its output.
+After deployment, it runs `kubectl tree` and verifies the output.

 ## Run locally